Build and Deploy a Single-Page Web Application¶

 This feature is only available on the Choreo cloud data plane.

-When you promote your component to the Production environment, you have the option to create a personalized short URL for your web application.
+When you promote your component to the Production environment, you can create a personalized short URL for your web application.
 The URL follows the https://{your-short-prefix}.choreoapps.dev

 structure, where you can select a name of your preference for {your-short-prefix}